 The manufacturer of Dysport reports a median onset of effects in roughly two to three days.
 The manufacturer of Xeomin reports that it takes an average of three to four days for the initial effects to become evident, and up to a month to appreciate the product’s full effects.

-“Xeomin’s onset is a little slower than Botox or Dysport,” confirms Rhonda Q. Klein, MD, MPH, a board-certified dermatologist based in Fairfield, CT.
+“Xeomin’s onset is a little slower than Botox or Dysport,” confirms Dr. Rhonda Q. Klein, a board-certified dermatologist based in Westport, CT.
 “Most studies have supported that Dysport’s onset is the fastest, followed by Botox and then Xeomin.”

 All three last three to four months on average, with some patients seeing benefits for up to six months.